Why Do Laptops Break So Easily? 8 Reasons

 How to make sure your laptop’s hinges don’t wear out prematurely:

-- Gently open and close your laptop.
-By maneuvering your laptop more carefully, you will put less pressure on the hinges, effectively reducing the chances of damage.
+• Gently open and close your laptop.
+By maneuvering it more carefully, you will put less pressure on the hinges, effectively reducing the chances of damage.

-- Limit how often you are opening and closing your laptop.
+• Limit how often you open and close it.
 Opening and closing your laptop less frequently will help your hinges last longer.

 Hinge replacement costs can significantly range, but the more minor the damage, the cheaper it will be on your wallet to replace it.